 The problem with hair ties is they pull on your scalp and hair cuticle.
 You may even notice some hair falls out every time you undo your ponytail.
 You can fix this by wearing your hair down once in a while, or by making your updo a bit looser so it doesn’t pull on your hair so much.

 III.
-How To Prevent Hair Breakage?
+How To Stop Hair Breakage?

 People can take steps to avoid future hair breakage, including the following:

-One of the main reasons your hair is breaking off could be that you aren’t applying enough moisture to your hair.
+• Keep Your Hair Moisturized: One of the main reasons your hair is breaking off could be that you aren’t applying enough moisture to your hair.
 It’s especially important to heed this rule if your hair is curly because it’s prone to becoming brittle and breaking off.

-Use a daily split-end sealer.
+• Target Split Ends Early On: Use a daily split-end sealer.
 Be sure to use a nourishing leave-in conditioner that helps smooth and seal split ends right after you detangle and as a curl refresher in between washes.

-Blow-drying and flat ironing hair on a regular basis can be damaging.
+• Go Easy On The Heat: Blow-drying and flat ironing hair on a regular basis can be damaging.
 When possible, use heat-free tools such as flexi rods or hair rollers.
 If you must use heat, apply a heat protectant first and then use tools in a low-heat setting.

-On wash day, add moisture to your hair by saturating strands with a rich conditioner and letting it sit for about 10 minutes before washing it with shampoo.
+• Use A Pre-wash Moisturizer: On wash day, add moisture to your hair by saturating strands with a rich conditioner and letting it sit for about 10 minutes before washing it with shampoo.

 IV.
 Treating Hair Breakage